Amritsar Junction railway station

-Amritsar Central Railway Station (station code: ASR) is a railway located in Amritsar district in the Indian state of Punjab and serves Amritsar.
+Amritsar Railway Station (station code: ASR) is a railway located in Amritsar district in the Indian state of Punjab and serves Amritsar.
 It is the largest and busiest railway station of Punjab.

 History

 The Scinde, Punjab & Delhi Railway completed the Multan–Lahore–Amritsar line in 1865.
 The Amritsar–Attari section was completed on the route to Lahore in 1862.

 The 78 km-long Amritsar–Khem Karan railway line runs through Tarn Taran and Patti.

 A 54 km-long line links Amritsar to Dera Baba Nanak on the bank of the Ravi.

 The 107 km Amritsar–Pathankot route runs through Batala and Gurdaspur.
 The broad gauge Amritsar–Pathankot line was opened in 1884.

 Overview

 The Amritsar railway station is located at an elevation of 233 m and was assigned the code "ASR."
 With this, it has become the busiest railway station of the state in terms of passenger movement and train traffic.
 In the 2016 railway budget, the government has aimed to beautify the railway station as it is the main station of the holy city.
 The railway station is the first and only with WiFi in the division and CCTV has recently been enabled.
 In the recent railway budget, it has been mentioned that Amritsar Junction will be improved due to its importance in various fields.
 The Movement Control Office (MCO) for Armed Forces is also available at PF no 1.

 There are ten platforms under use, 1(A), 1(B), 1, 2, 3, 4, 5, 6, 7 and 8.
 Platform no. 8 is used for freight trains.
 Platform no. 1(B) is reserved exclusively for freight and passenger trains of Indian Army.